Ear Infections

 Ear Infection Treatments for Children

 Antibiotics treat bacterial ear infections that cause pain and hearing loss.
-Oral antibiotics or antibiotic drops are prescribed.
-Complete the full prescription, even if symptoms improve.
+Oral antibiotics or antibiotic drops are prescribed depending on the type and location of the infection.

 Ear infections cause children pain that can be difficult to manage.
 Over-the-counter medication can help, but severe infections require medical attention.
 Ear tube surgery is a common treatment for chronic or frequent infections.